franzinc/nfs/README.md

 * Use higher precision timestamps in log messages, enabled via an option on the debug tab.

 * Change default statfs blocksize from 8192 to 512.
 This improves compatibility with some broken NFS clients which do not work properly if the blocksize is not 512.

 * Minor change to showmount output.

+* General performance and stability improvements.

+* Fix: input validation bugs in the Allegro NFS configuration program.

+* Fix: mounting a subdirectory of an export.
+For example, if you have an export named "/export" which has a subdirectory named "files", then mounting servername:/export/files from an NFS client now works properly.

+* Fix: file and directory changes on the server weren't seen by some clients.
+This would make files appear to be static even though they had been modified on the server.

+* Fix: some previously invisible files are now seen by clients, such as in the roots of filesystems, System Volume Information and pagefile.sys.

-### Version 5.1, 1 Aug, 2011
+### Version 5.1 [1 Aug, 2011]

 * performance improvements
 * minor license changes